Solid-Liquid/dflat/README.md

 ## Generage Coverage Report
 Run ```gen-coverage``` from the project root.
 Requires gcov+lcov.
 Produces a report at coverage/report/index.html.

+## Currently missing features (as of Control Structures - Initial):
+Code generation for methods has not been completed yet.
+This is because our language does not support free functions, and we have not fully implemented codegen for classes yet.
+Classes will be part of abstraction of computation.

+Inheritance for classes is missing.
+This feature may or may not make it into abstraction of computation.
+We have not yet fully solved how to handle classes in C code.

+Generics have not been implemented at the code generation level yet.
+We honestly need to do more research before we are ready to complete this feature.

 <h1>Language Design Proposal:</h1>
 <h3>Name: Db (D flat)</h3>